-If enough investors bid to invest in your loan, the bank will make the loan to you.
+The whole application process takes place online and usually has a short turnaround time.
+If enough investors bid to invest in your loan, the bank will offer you the loan and you will probably get your money in as little as a few days.
 The bank then sells the loan to an investment company that securitizes it into debt held by the peer investors.
-Peer-to-peer lenders include Lending Club and Prosper.
+Popular peer-to-peer lenders include Lending Club and Prosper.

 Try to keep the interest rate and fees low

-Regardless of where you decide to get the loan, you’re looking to minimize the interest rate and fees on the loan.
-The peer-to-peer lenders will let you know the interest rate on the loan, without negatively impacting your credit score.
+Regardless of where you decide to get the loan, you’re looking to minimize its interest rate and fees.
+The peer-to-peer lenders will let you know the interest rate on the loan with a soft credit pull, without negatively impacting your credit score.

 The interest rate will depend in large part on your credit history.
-On its website, Prosper says annual percentage rates by Prosper Rating (its credit rating) range from 5.99% (AA) to 36% (high risk) for 1st-time borrowers.
-“The average APR for borrowers during the period May 1, 2014 through October 31, 2014 was 17.87%,” it says.
+On its website, Prosper says annual percentage rates by Prosper Rating (its credit rating) range from 5.99 percent (AA) to 36 percent (high risk) for first-time borrowers.
+“The average APR for borrowers during 2019 was around 13.9%,” it says.